teaching-lab/stack-cs-activities/README.md

 ### Cybersecurity

-Cryptography, network security, or human aspects of computer security.
+Cryptography, network security, and human aspects of computer security.

 * [Encryption modes](activities/encryption-modes/README.md) -- Learn block cipher modes of operation, their properties and use cases from scratch.